 Six Hours in Salzburg

-We had planned to explore Salzburg’s ancient buildings and cathedrals, and venues from The Sound of Music.
-We took the 10 a.m. train from Munich to Salzburg and arrived around 11:30.
+Hoping to see as much as possible, we took the 10 a.m. train from Munich to Salzburg and arrived around 11:30.
 We left the train station and walked about 15 minutes then crossed the Salzach river bridge heading toward the shopping district Hagenauerplatz.

 The Salzach River